PradoJuanPablo/post-install-config/README.md

 </p>
 <p>
-To configure teams we go to
+To configure help topics we go to

 1. Agent Panel
 2. Agents